t-c-l-o-u-d/blog/_posts/2025-03-02-hello-world.md

 *"Taking action, even if imperfect, is far more valuable than inaction."*

-With that being said, I have exposed many of my once private repositories.
-You can find them [here](https://blog.varmack.com/repositories).
+While you are here, take a look at my other repositories.
+You can find them [here](https://github.com/t-c-l-o-u-d?tab=repositories).

 Phew, that was a lot to do and that wraps up this first post.
 I'll be back with more about my dev containers project soon!